Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Literature Review

 \section{Literature Review}

 \textbf{Causal Discovery from Time-series Data.} Our work is related to causal discovery from observational time-series data, as it studies causal structure in dynamical systems.
 A comprehensive survey of time-series causal discovery can be found in \citet{chang2024causal}.
 Existing approaches are typically categorized into (i) constraint-based methods relying on conditional independence tests, (ii) score-based structure optimization, and (iii) Granger-causality-based methods grounded in predictability.
 While our framework departs from these paradigms by incorporating mechanistic ODE knowledge as an inductive bias, it nevertheless operates on time-series observations.
-For completeness, we briefly review this literature in Appendix (see \S\ref{Sec: LR_2}).
+Constraint-based methods infer causal structure via conditional independence tests.
+PCMCI \citep{Runge2019PCMCI} combines the PC algorithm \citep{Spirtes2000} with momentary conditional independence tests to identify lagged parents, while PCMCI+ \citep{runge20a} further accounts for instantaneous effects.
+Extensions such as LPCMCI \citep{reiser2022causaldiscoverytimeseries} handle latent confounders, and CD-NOD \citep{Zhang2017a} targets nonstationary, heterogeneous time series.
+Without additional functional assumptions, these methods typically identify graphs only up to a Markov equivalence class.
+Score-based approaches instead posit an explicit SEM for the temporal process and learn the graph by optimizing a likelihood or score. \citet{aapo2010} leverage identifiability of additive noise models \citep{Hoyer2008a} to build linear autoregressive SEMs with non-Gaussian noise, and DYNOTEARS \citep{pamfil2020dynotears} adapts the continuous acyclicity constraint of \citet{Zheng2018} for differentiable structure learning.
+Granger causality rules out backward-in-time and instantaneous effects, and is often operationalized via vector autoregressive prediction \citep{Shojaie2010}.
+Building on this principle, \citet{Tank2021NGC} propose \texttt{Neural-GC}, which uses regularized neural networks for nonlinear Granger discovery; more recent work strengthens neural Granger methods via Jacobian-based regularization \citep{zhou2024}.